-MEC and MD was recovered during the EE/CA and RI at MRS01, including 155mm, 105mm fragments, 76mm AP projectiles, 75mm fragments, 37mm, and HE fragments.
-Potential receptors of MEC hazards present at MRS01 include loggers, construction workers, site visitors, recreational users (e.g., hikers and hunters), commercial workers (explosives storage and tree farming), future residents, and ranch workers (e.g., cattle handlers).
-Most residential activities do not involve disturbance of the subsurface; however, home construction could result in intrusive activities to depths of 5 feet or more.
-An unacceptable MEC risk has been identified at MRS01 based on the presence of MD, elevated geophysical anomaly density, and current land use.
+MD was recovered during the EE/CA and RI at MRS-03, including a 37 mm AP, 37 mm MD, 155 MD, and unknown MD.
+Potential receptors of MEC hazards present at MRS-03 include residents, construction workers, and visitors.
+Most residential activities do not involve disturbance of the subsurface; however, home construction could result in intrusive activities to depths of five feet or more.
+An unacceptable MEC risk has been identified at MRS-03 based on the presence of MD, elevated geophysical anomaly density, and current land use.

 As explained previously, unacceptable risks associated with MC contamination are not present at the former Spencer Artillery Range.
-Therefore, response actions are not needed at the site to protect the human and the environment from releases of MC from this site.
+Therefore, response actions are not needed at the site to protect human health and the environment from releases of MC from this site.